 At a later date I did some of this walk again with a friend, but this time managed to find Sambo’s grave.
 It’s such a sad story.

 This walk was completed on 23rd February, 2020.
-It was meant to be 11 miles, but turned out to be 12.9 miles due to my mistakes!
-Here’s the map:
+It was about 12 miles long.
+Here’s a map: